Jenny99-Alca/Final_Project/README.md

 The client/user will have access to create, read, update, or delete from three objects: customers, items, and orders.
 This will be done on the front end through FAST API (a web API).

 In this repo you will find:
-2 scripts, Init_db.py and main.py.
 1 json file (example_orders.json) where all of the customers, orders, and items are.
-1 file (db.sqlite) where our SQLite database is.
+1 db file (db.sqlite) where our SQLite database is. (this is created, if it doesn't exist, when running Init_db.py) 2 scripts, Init_db.py and main.py.
+(The Init_db.py will initialize an empty database using relational constraints (primary keys and foreign keys) from the example_orders.json file.
+The main.py script is the FastAPI backend that must read and write from db.sqlite.)

 In the Init_db.py script,